uri-library-data-services/iassist-preview/content/blog/hallelujah-and-praise-lard-first-london-area-research-data-group-meeting.md

 with Research Data Management (RDM) - be it research support or repository work.

-These are my notes, which lack attribution partly because I couldn\'t remember where every person was from, and also it wasn\'t clear if the meeting was on or off the record.
+These are my notes, which lack attribution partly because I couldn't remember where every person was from, and also it wasn't clear if the meeting was on or off the record.
 Nonetheless, I felt there were some interesting points that deserve sharing as an insight into how UK universities (and one research centre) are dealing with RDM less than a